Mharbulous/Paginator/library/README.md

 ### Core Layers:

 *   **Paper Layer (`.pgntr-paper-layer`)**:
     This class is typically applied to the main container that represents a "page" or a printable area.
-It defines the overall dimensions, margins, and background for each page.
+It defines the overall dimensions, page-insets, and background for each page.

     Example:
     ```html